... Skip to main content

 Understanding the Costs of Kidney Blood Tests in Egham

 The cost associated with a kidney blood test in Egham can vary significantly depending on multiple factors, including the type of healthcare facility selected and whether you opt for NHS services versus private healthcare options.
 Generally, NHS tests are free at the point of use, provided you have a valid referral from your GP.
-However, costs for private testing can range widely, typically falling between £50 to £150, influenced by the clinic and any additional tests that may be included with the kidney function assessment.
+However, costs for private testing can range widely, typically falling between £50 and £150, influenced by the clinic and any additional tests that may be included with the kidney function assessment.

 Scheduling Your Kidney Blood Test Appointment